 Deposits in financial institutions are financial instruments that could potentially subject the Water Department to a risk of accounting loss to the extent of the uninsured/uncollateralized portion of those deposits.
-At June 30, 2018, the Water Department had approximately \$3,743,000 in deposit balances reported as cash and cash equivalents in the Statements of Net Position, of which approximately \$596,000 were FDIC insured and the remaining balances collateralized by securities held by the bank in the Utilities' name.
-Additionally, the Water Department had approximately \$11,604,000 in certificates of deposit reported as investments in the Statements of Net Position, all of which were FDIC insured.
+At June 30, 2019, the Water Department had approximately \$3,991,000 in deposit balances, of which approximately \$609,000 were FDIC insured and the remaining balances collateralized by securities held by the bank in the Utilities' name.
+Additionally, the Water Department had approximately \$13,295,000 in certificates of deposit reported as investments in the Statements of Net Position, all of which were FDIC insured.